lcdb/genomics-workshop-2018/04_genomics-tools.rst

 .. image:: extras/bedtools/images/bedtools_intersect_-a_y.bed_-b_x.bed_-v.png

 Here is one we can use for getting promoters.
-Note that a value of zero does not report anything to the right.
+Note that a value of zero  (``-r 0``) does not report anything to the right.
 This is not actually in the documentation, it is something discovered by experimenting on test files!

 .. image:: extras/bedtools/images/bedtools_flank_-r_0_-l_10_-i_x.bed_-g_genome.chromsizes.png